Developer notes

 Groupings

-Group text field and persistent visible text label together in one swipe.
+Group text field and persistent visible text label together in one swipe, if not associated with it programmatically.

 - Set the container object’s